AmigaPorts/a500hdd/README.md

 # Amiga 500 ATA hard disk interface

-Non-ROM-bootable HDD interface for Amiga 500.
+Floppy-bootable HDD interface for Amiga 500.
 Achieves 600kB/s speed on unexpanded system.
 Works well with kickstart 1.3 and 2.0.

 Should you have two HDD expansions mounted for same address space, you can